Boeing likely to face new questions after another 737 crash

 Days after the Oct.
 29 accident, Boeing sent a notice to airlines that faulty information from a sensor could cause the plane to automatically point the nose down.
 The notice reminded pilots of the procedure for handling such a situation, which is to disable the system causing the automatic nose-down movements.

-Pilots at some airlines, however, including American and Southwest, protested that they were not fully informed about a new system that could automatically point the plane’s nose down based on sensor readings.
+Pilots at some airlines, however, including American and Southwest, protested that they were not fully informed about the new system.
 Boeing Chairman and CEO Dennis Muilenburg said in December that the Max is a safe plane, and that Boeing did not withhold operating details from airlines and pilots.

 Diehl, the former NTSB investigator, said the Ethiopian Airlines pilots should have been aware of that issue from press coverage of the Lion Air crash.